ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 ## Case

 The case is a little expensive, but the anodized aluminum with titanium color gives it a premium outlook.
-It also has durability design which makes it an expensive good deal.
+It also has a durable design which makes it an expensive good deal.

 ![Official Image](https://streacom.com/wp-content/uploads/bc1t-v2-overhead.jpg)